Weichi910622/CAN_Motor_Monitoring/README.md

 # CAN_Motor_Monitoring
-CAN communication is currently the most common communication method used in automotive electronics.
+CAN communication is currently one of the most common communication methods used in automotive electronics.
-This project implements CAN communication to transmit and receive messages in real time, allowing real-time monitoring and control of motor speed.
+This project implements CAN communication to transmit and receive messages in real time, enabling real-time monitoring and control of motor speed.

 ---